kubernetes/dashboard/aio/deploy/helm-chart/kubernetes-dashboard/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml), which is used by default, as reference

+## Access

+For information about how to access, please read the [kubernetes-dashboard manual](https://github.com/kubernetes/dashboard)

-## Using the dashboard with 'kubectl proxy'
+### Using the dashboard with 'kubectl proxy'

 When running 'kubectl proxy', the address `localhost:8001/ui` automatically expands to: